heolfief/WakeupLightController/README.md

 # WakeupLightController
 **[THIS IS A WORK IN PROGRESS]**

-This is a small board designed to control LEDs (for example LED strip).
+This is a small board designed to control LEDs (for example LED strip) as a wake-up light.

 ## What it does
 The controller function in two modes :